Jeanvit/OpenCV3SVM/readme.md

 # About

 This code shows the OpenCV's implementation of Support Vector Machines (SVM).
 I implemented and trained it to classify benign and malignant Melanoma images.
+There's a post on my [blog about it.](http://jeanvitor.com/opencv-svm-support-vector-melanoma/)

-There's a post at my [blog about it.](http://jeanvitor.com/opencv-svm-support-vector-melanoma/) If you'd like, it's possible to train using also another kind of pictures.
+If you'd like, it's possible to train using also another kind of pictures.

 # Compiling